benedictb/tanks/README.md

 # TANKS
-Benedict Becker
-Thomas Franceschi

-**By Benedict Becker & Thomas Franceschi**
+*By Benedict Becker & Thomas Franceschi*

 ![TANKS](./media/mid_tank.png)

-##Networked tank game using the pygame and twisted python libraries.
+## Networked tank game using the pygame and twisted python libraries.

 ### Instructions
 To start a game, first make sure the 'SERVER' variable in tank_gs.py is set to the address of the computer the first